MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/walkthrough-prepare-the-data.md

 ## 2. Install required packages

 For this walkthrough, you'll install some R libraries that are not included with [!INCLUDE[rsql_productname](../../includes/rsql-productname-md.md)].
-You must install the packages both on the client where you will be developing the solution, and on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer where you will deploy the solution.
+You must install the packages both on the client where you develop the solution, and on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] computer where you deploy the solution.

 The R script that you downloaded includes the commands to download and install these packages.